 Directed by Leonard Nimoy and starring Gene Wilder and Christine Lahti.
 With Mary Stuart Masterson, Robert Prosky, Anne Jackson, David Margulies

 It was an old-fashioned New York romantic comedy.
 Romcom they now call it.
 About a couple who couldn’t have a baby but went through in vitro fertilization.
 Bob Relyea now at Paramount told me to take care of Leonard aka Mr. Spock.
 He was important to Paramount because of the Star Wars movies and TV shows.
 Leonard was a nice guy.
-His Producers were Jon Avnet and Jordan Kerner who seemed to want to micro manage Leonard, but it all went well.

 Crazy People